armory/docs/content/en/docs/spinnaker-user-guides/debian-packages.md

 While Spinnaker is flexible enough to use any dependency management system, it is predisposed to manage Debian packages due to its default settings with Rosco, Orca, and Jenkins.

 - Out-of-the-box settings for Spinnaker look for an archived package with a `.deb` suffix within Jenkins.
-It also grabs the version from the package and automatically appends it to the package name within Rosco.
-This makes it easy to specify your package in Rosco without the version number, `mycompany-app` but during the bake provisioning process it will install the version that was specified by the Jenkins build: `mycompany-app.3.24.9-3`.
+Spinnaker also gets the version from the package and automatically appends it to the package name within Rosco.
+This makes it easy to specify your package in Rosco without the version number, `mycompany-app`.
+However, during the bake provisioning process Spinnaker installs the version that was specified by the Jenkins build: `mycompany-app.3.24.9-3`.

 - Debian packaging allows service teams to easily add their app specific configuration to common Packer templates.
-If you're using any Debian-based system (Ubuntu, DSL, Astra, etc) you'll likely be using Debian packages for your system configuration and dependency management.
-So it's a natural extension to use it for your own applications.
-Using Debian packages helps reduce the variations in Packer templates or variables passed to Packer templates during the bake process.
+If you're using any Debian-based system (Ubuntu, DSL, Astra, etc), you'll likely be using Debian packages for your system configuration and dependency management.
+So it's a natural extension to use a Debian package for your own applications.
+Using Debian packages helps reduce the variations in Packer templates, or variables passed to Packer templates, during the bake process.

 ## Creating Debian packages